-The 46-unit bachelor of arts in art degree program provides innovative and rigorous concentrations in studio art and art history/studio art.
+The 43-unit bachelor of arts in art degree program provides innovative and rigorous majors in studio art and art history/studio art.

 All art history and studio courses are integral to each of the concentrations, providing introductory experiences in selected areas, and are core prerequisites to all concentrations.
 They focus on perceptual skills, modes of consciousness, creative expression and critical thinking.
 Attention is given to traditions and heritage of the discipline, contemporary issues and forms, imaginative problem solving and written English proficiency within the discipline.
 Courses are designed to provide a broad experiential and conceptual orientation to the visual arts and art history.

 Degree requirements can be found in the current SF State bulletin.

 Please Note: The previous 46-unit Art (Studio Art)-B.A. concentration has been elevated to the 43-unit Studio Art-B.A. major as of August 2022.
 Students who previously declared an Art (Studio Art)-B.A. concentration may continue in the degree as planned.
 If you wish to switch to the Studio Art-B.A. major, simply complete an online Request for Change of Major via SF State Gateway/MySFSU.
 Please see a Studio Art major advisor if you have any questions.

 The previous Art (Art History)-B.A.
 Concentration has been elevated to the Art History-B.A. major as of January 2019.
 Students who previously declared an Art (Art History)-B.A.
 Concentration may continue in the degree as planned.
 If you wish to switch to the Art History-B.A. major, simply complete an online Request for Change Major via SF State Gateway/MySFSU.
 Please see an Art History advisor if you have any questions.